FAQs about carbon pricing

 This policy is also being complemented by other initiatives such as regulating methane emissions and increasing the number of zero emission vehicles sold in Canada.

-No. As described above, carbon pricing in Canada will reduce emissions by 50-60 MT by 2022.
+Not if it continues to increase over time.
+As described above, carbon pricing in Canada will reduce emissions by 50-60 MT by 2022.
 For a carbon price to work, it should start at a manageable level and steadily rise, as this policy is designed to do.
-The government has also committed to review the program before 2022 to determine if additional increases should be pursued.
+The government has also committed to review the program before 2022 to determine if additional increases should be pursued (and we think they should!).

 something we missed?